 Shaw University currently offers Distance Education courses in the form of online course, hybrid or blended courses (less than 50% face-to-face), and video teleconference courses.

 Divinity School policy requires students to make a “C” or better in any required course, or the course must be repeated.
 A student who does not make a “C” or better in an online course will have to complete a form, Action Plan for Academic Success, with her/his adviser to state actions she/he will take to remedy the situation.
-The student will have to repeat the course in a face-to-face format if it is a required course.

 Transfer Credits, Shared Credits, Advanced Standing